 The Creative Arts Program at Boston Children’s Hospital provides engaging, innovative and uplifting experiences that support an integrated approach to care for the many diverse families and communities we serve.

 The arts are utilized to transform the hospital environment and create opportunities for expression, connection and self-identity.
-Our programs can be seen throughout the hospital with a range of applications including the utilization of the arts as a positive resource during hospital stays to functionally utilizing music as a therapeutic intervention.
+Under the direction of Child Life Services, our programs can be seen throughout the hospital with a range of applications including the utilization of the arts as a positive resource during hospital stays to functionally utilizing music as a therapeutic intervention.
 Our diverse programming plays an important role in supporting the patient through the hospital experience.

 A recent evaluation indicated that the arts at Boston Children's Hospital both decrease patient's perceived pain and significantly decrease both patient and family anxiety.
 Findings include:

 * All responses are self-reported